 This is not as complicated as it sounds, and optimizing for searches is a matter of using the same words that the contractor will input.
 This is especially important in the heading, so if you need a software engineer, then use those exact words, and repeat them in the text as well.

 You can check to see if your posting is well-optimized by running a trial search with the keywords to confirm that your job pops up and is noticeable.
-Some job posting use ‘hip’ terminology or slang to appeal to younger contractors, but those words are unlikely to be part of their search, so keep the heading straightforward.
+Some job postings use ‘hip’ terminology or slang to appeal to younger contractors, but those words are unlikely to be part of their search, so keep the heading straightforward.

 3. Acknowledge Everyone Who Submits an Application

-It is a good practice to reply to every applicant, although this an easy step to overlook.
-If you post regular jobs on one platform, contractors will remember if you took the time to thank them for their application.
+It is a good practice to reply to every applicant, although this is an easy step to overlook.
+If you post regular jobs on one platform, contractors will remember if you took the time to thank them for their applications.
 As a recruiter it makes you look both professional and considerate, an important combination when communicating through virtual mediums.

-This holds true even if you select another contractor for the job, and you can tell them that you will keep them in mind for future projects.
+This holds even if you select another contractor for the job, and you can tell them that you will keep them in mind for future projects.
 Remember, there may be more than one qualified contractor, and the candidate that you select this time might not be available in the future.

 4. Include Specific Instructions in the Job Posting

-Too many job postings are vague with no real call to action, or instructions on applying.
+Too many job postings are vague with no real call to action or instructions on applying.
 The best posts will either ask a question (background, experience, interest in the job) or request work samples.
 Any application that fails to follow the request can be weeded out easily.
-The contractor either didn’t read your posting fully, or simply decided to ignore the request.
+The contractor either didn’t read your posting fully or simply decided to ignore the request.

 The call to action in a job posting is basically how and when to apply.
 If there is a tight deadline state it clearly, along with pay ranges and expectations.
-Contractors are drawn to clients with specific, real time project goals, rather than open ended postings that seem to be testing the waters for applicants.
+Contractors are drawn to clients with specific, real-time project goals, rather than open-ended postings that seem to be testing the waters for applicants.

 5. Stand Out by Looking at Other Job Postings

 It is worthwhile to look at job postings by other recruiters or companies in the same field.
 If you want to hire millennials (ages 18-35) then use the job posting to make it attractive to their interests.
-Younger contractors may be just beginning their career and looking for companies that are innovative or open to offering growth opportunities.
+Younger contractors may be just beginning their careers and looking for companies that are innovative or open to offering growth opportunities.